 Personal Injury Firm in Los Angeles

-According to information compiled by the National Highway Traffic Safety Administration (NHSTA), almost thirty people are killed every day in drunk driving car accidents.
+According to the National Highway Traffic Safety Administration (NHTSA), almost thirty people are killed every day in drunk driving car accidents.
 On average, that’s one person killed every 48 minutes.
-In total, 10,000 lives are lost per year due to alcohol related crashes.
-To put things into perspective, in 2010, these deaths and subsequent damages totaled a collective cost of $44 billion.
+In total, 10,000 lives are lost per year due to alcohol related crashes..

 There is no doubt that alcohol reduces overall brain function.
-There is, of course, a range in the severity of alcohol related effects which varies from person to person.
-But alcohol affects critical thinking, reasoning skills, and muscle coordination, which are all necessary tools to safely operate a vehicle.
+However, there is a range in the severity of alcohol related effects which varies from person to person.
+But alcohol affects critical thinking, reasoning skills, and muscle coordination, which are all necessary for safely operating a vehicle.

 Below is a table which illustrates the effects of alcohol by BAC: